-Mobile phones make it easier for bosses to contact employees out of work hours.
-In the past, an employee was able to rest and enjoy some down time when not at work, but nowadays it's not uncommon for them to be contacted when commuting to and from work, as well as in the evenings and on weekends.
+Mobile phones make it easier for bosses to contact employees outside of regular work hours.
+In the past, an employee was able to rest and enjoy some downtime when not at work, but nowadays it's not uncommon for them to be contacted when commuting to and from work, as well as in the evenings, or on weekends.

 5. Photos and Video Mean No Privacy